ETHSG-Fundle/.github/profile/README.md

 This unique platform solves the problem for many people who are interested to help but come across common hurdles, like:

-1. **Decision fatigue from having to evaluate and pick from hundreds of NPOs**: Fundle offers direct deposits to the quadratic pool which automatically allocates to causes that the public care about the most
+1. **Donor fatigue from having to evaluate and pick from hundreds of NPOs**: Fundle offers direct deposits to the quadratic pool which automatically allocates to causes that the public care about the most
 2. **Needing to do research and verify that the recipient is indeed a legitimate beneficiary**: All the beneficiaries listed on Fundle have been evaluated and accredited by a central authority before they get to be part of the protocol
 3. **Transparency of donation distribution**: How the donations will be distributed is already programmed in a smart contract and the status can be monitored in real-time through Fundle
 4. **Finding more economically efficient options for donating**: Choosing to spend a budget on even the most deserving charity can be a pain in these challenging times, so Fundle offers a lossless donation option where donors can get back all the money they deposited and still make a huge impact.